This article has been updated for 2023.

 How much does Medicare cost?

-- Your modified adjusted gross income as reported on your federal income tax return from two years ago is above a certain amount.*
+Most people pay the standard Part B premium.
+But if your modified adjusted gross income as reported on your federal income tax return from two years ago is above a certain amount, you'll pay the standard premium plus an extra charge called the Income Related Monthly Adjusted Amount (IRMAA).

 The table below shows what you'll pay if you're in this group.